ChristianF88/CD3Waterbalance/doc/CityDrain Building Blocks/Catchment Addon.md

 The outdoor water demand of a building connected to a catchment is being considered originating mainly from garden watering.
 Therefore it's estimated via the relation between evapotranspiration _ET_ and rain _P_.
 If precipitation is higher than or equal to evapotranspiration there's no demand.
 For evaportranspiration being greater, the outdoor water demand is equal to their difference.

 The discharged water volumes are dependant on the catchment area.
 For the sake of simplicity catchments are considered squares.
-Their dimensions need to be specified (`Catchment Width`, `Catchment Length`).
+Their area need to be specified (`Catchment Area`).

 Depending on the chosen catchment type (with or without routing) the Muskingum Method will be used or not.